-What if there is no visa application centre (VAC) in the country or territory I am applying from?
+I need to give biometrics.
+What if there’s no visa application centre (VAC) in the country or territory I’m applying from?

 If there’s no biometric service available where you live, you’ll have to find the location closest to you.
-There are over 137 VACs in 95 countries around the world where you can give your biometrics.
+As of December 31, 2018, there are over 152 VACs in 102 countries around the world where you can give your biometrics.

-In the United States, you can give your biometrics at any of the 135 Application Support Centers.
+If you’re already legally in the United States or a U.S. territory, you can give your biometrics at any of the 135 Application Support Centers.

 Answers others found useful